 Most hole saws are comprised of an arbor, a metal cup with a toothed edge, and a pilot drill.
 The metal cup usually has straight sides – which makes it easier to cut a parallel hole – though some have sloped sides, which reduces friction or any chance of them binding in thick material.
 Not all models have a pilot drill, but it's usually included because without it, the hole saw has a tendency to wander – making it difficult to position accurately.

 There is another tool called a hole saw, though more accurately it ought to be called a hole cutter.
 This consists of a bar with a cutting blade at one end and a shank to fit a drill chuck.
 As the drill rotates, the cutting blade cuts a circle.
 The main advantage of this type is that the blade can slide along the bar, making it adjustable.
 The disadvantage is that it has quite limited depth, and can only cut drywall, plywood and similar thin sheets.

 What the hole saw is made of will define the materials it can cut through.

 Inexpensive: Basic hole saw sets of high carbon steel (HCS) for cutting wallboard or pine paneling can be found for between $15 and $20.
-You'll find basic metal-cutting HSS hole saw sets for a similar price, although we recommend spending $10 to $15 more for TCT versions.
+You'll find basic metal-cutting HSS hole saw sets for a similar price, but consider spending $10 to $15 more for TCT versions.
 Entry-level diamond hole saw sets don't cost any more than HCS versions – though depths will be limited, and the range of cuttable materials may be restricted.